samkenxstream/SAMkenXCBOR-edn-literal/draft-ietf-cbor-edn-literals.md

     binary data.

 [^abs3-]: This document specifies how to add application-oriented extensions to
     the diagnostic notation.
-It then defines two such extensions for the use of CBOR diagnostic notation with CoRAL and Constrained Resource Identifiers
+It then defines two such extensions for text representations of epoch-based date/times and of Constrained Resource Identifiers

-​[^abs3-] (draft-ietf-core-coral, draft-ietf-core-href).
+​[^abs3-] (draft-ietf-core-href).

 [^abs4-]: To facilitate tool interoperation, this document also
-     specifies a formal ABNF grammar for extended diagnostic notation (EDN) that accommodates application-oriented literals.
+     specifies a formal ABNF definition for extended diagnostic notation (EDN) that accommodates application-oriented literals.

 [^abs4-]